niyatibafna/mitigating-accent-bias-in-lid/README.md

 ### Extracting clustered SSL units

-We also prepare sequence representation of the speech that consists of clustered SSL representations.
+We also prepare sequence representation of the speech that consists of clustered SSL representations, extracted from (facebook/wav2vec2-base)[https://huggingface.co/facebook/wav2vec2-base].
 See `lid_with_ssl_units/extracting_units_from_training_data.py` for extracting and clustering SSL representations.

 ### Extracting ECAPA-TDNN last layer representations